UniversalDependencies/docs/treebanks/jv_csui/jv_csui-pos-ADP.md

 ## Morphology

-The form / lemma ratio of `ADP` is 69.000000 (the average of all parts of speech is 238.352941).
+The form / lemma ratio of `ADP` is 1.095238 (the average of all parts of speech is 1.145928).

-The 1st highest number of forms (69) was observed with the lemma “_”: <em>Amarga, Pas, Puput, Saderengipun, Saduninge, Sanadyan, Satekan, Sawuse, abot, aneng, awit, bab, babagan, bagya, bar, bareng, dene, dening, dugi, dumugi, endahing, ing, jroning, kados, kadosta, kagem, kajaba, kalawan, kaliyan, kangge, kanggo, kanthi, karo, katimbang, kawit, kaya, kaya-kaya, kayata, kerana, lumantar, marang, menyang, minangka, mring, nalika, neng, nganti, ngantos, ning, pisanan, sabubare, sacara, sajeroning, saka, saking, sakjroning, saksampune, saliyane, sapinggire, sasuwene, sawise, sejene, tanpa, tekan, tuking, tumrap, tumrape, watara, wiwit</em>.
+The 1st highest number of forms (2) was observed with the lemma “dugi”: <em>dugi, dumugi</em>.

+The 2nd highest number of forms (2) was observed with the lemma “jroning”: <em>jroning, sakjroning</em>.

+The 3rd highest number of forms (2) was observed with the lemma “kaya”: <em>kaya, kaya-kaya</em>.

 `ADP` occurs with 2 features: <tt><a href="jv_csui-feat-Polite.html">Polite</a></tt> (622; 83% instances), <tt><a href="jv_csui-feat-ExtPos.html">ExtPos</a></tt> (2; 0% instances)